BettercareHealth/bettercare/maternal-care/test-11.md

 	1. Wait for a further 30 minutes for placental separation.
 	1. A doctor should perform a manual removal of the placenta in theatre as an emergency procedure.
 	1. As the active method of managing the third stage of labour has failed, the passive method should be used.
-	1. Start an intravenous infusion containing 20 units of oxytocin, make sure that the uterus is well contracted and apply controlled cord traction.
+	1. Start an intravenous infusion with a side infusion containing 20 units of oxytocin, make sure that the uterus is well contracted and apply controlled cord traction.
 11. When should the diagnosis of postpartum haemorrhage be made?
 	1. After a blood loss of more than 250 ml within the first 12 hours after delivery of the infant
 	1. After a blood loss of more than 750 ml within the first seven days after delivery of the infant